 Anyone who knows anything about real estate knows it’s all about location.
-The ugliest house in a fantastic neighborhood is still a valuable piece of property, simply because it will always have intrinsic value based on where it is located.
+The ugliest house in a fantastic neighborhood is still a valuable piece of property.
+Simply because it will always have intrinsic value based on where it is located.
 Anyone who knows anything about real estate also knows the Multiple Listing System (MLS) is the place to be when it comes to selling property.

-According to realtor.comⓇ, the MLS can be defined as more than a “huge database of home listings,” but a “suite of approximately 700 regional databases,” each with its own listings.
+According to realtor.com, the MLS can be defined as more than a “huge database of home listings,” but a “suite of approximately 700 regional databases,” each with its own listings.
 Agents pay a fee to access and post their listings on the relevant databases.
 Agents can be members of multiple MLS databases, depending on their territories.

-Many real estate sites and firms offer a highly-condensed version of MLS listings to help buyers search for properties using filters, such as zip codes, price and home features.
+Many real estate sites and firms offer a highly-condensed versions of MLS listings.
+These can help buyers search for properties using filters, such as zip code, price, and home features.
 It’s where agents, brokers and buyers go to find for-sale properties.
 That’s why you want your property there – it’s the #1 place to get found.

-There’s only one problem: unless you’re a licensed agent or broker paying membership dues to access and post to the MLS, you don’t get to use it to list your home.
+There’s only one problem.
+Unless you’re a licensed agent or broker paying membership dues to access and post to the MLS, you don’t get to use it to list your home.
 At least, that’s the way it used to be.
 Sellers now have a few options beyond paying an agent or broker full commissions.

-Get on MLS without a RealtorⓇ
+Get on MLS without a Realtor®

 Today, if a home seller wants to get their property on the MLS (and they should), they have options other than paying a full agent commission.
 Whether you want to sell your home the FSBO route or you simply don’t want to pay an agent so much, you have choices.
 There are flat-fee brokers/agents, discount brokers and even per-day pricing firms who can get FSBOs and others wanting to save money the same MLS access as the full-service agents have.
 All of these options can result in home sellers keeping more money in their pockets.

-There is, however, a surprise that flat-fee brokerages don’t always readily disclose – while you may pay them a flat fee upfront, you will still have an additional fee to pay to the buyer’s agent for bringing the buyer to the table.
+There is, however, a surprise that flat-fee brokerages don’t always readily disclose.
+While you may pay them a flat fee upfront, you will still have an additional fee to pay to the buyer’s agent for bringing the buyer to the table.
 The percentage of that commission may be negotiable, but it will be in addition to the flat fee you paid your agent.

-Getting onto the MLS without a realtor may be your ultimate goal, but once you’re there, you need to know the tricks of the trade to make your home shine.
+Getting onto the MLS without a realtor may be your ultimate goal.
+However, once you’re there, you need to know the tricks of the trade to make your home shine.
 Many of the fields on the MLS are standard fare – address, legal property description, number of bedrooms and baths, one level or two, etc. It gives the viewer a comprehensive view of your property, floor to ceiling, fence to fence.